Heaven’s Gain

 Blame Game

-Confusing becomes Blaming How’s to blame when theirs’s little control or understating.
+Confusing becomes Blaming Who’s to blame when theirs’s little control or understating.
 The bird dog has no respect for what’s going around them and evening hunting becomes difficult.
 I pin it on the trainer/handler/owner, confusing the dog and not correcting

 Wasted